lain-core/EK-Layouts/readme.md

 - Keys that are used on a hardware level (ie FN/PN, or any number of layer switching) do not send scancodes, that's just how they work.
 They are instead replaced with blank space.

 - Keys larger than 2 units in height are not allowed.
 This only affects the Model F XT, which uses a long num+.
+They implemented multi-height keys presumably only for ISO return keys.

 ## Setup
 1. Click "Clone or Download" and "Download Zip."